 The GHG Accounting and Reporting Standard developed by PCAF is a foundation for various other initiatives, making PCAF complementary to existing climate initiatives.

 Through GHG accounting, PCAF members become aware of their impact and are triggered to have tangible impact in the real economy.

 PCAF enables the financial industry to take meaningful, collective, and global action against climate change by creating open-source GHG accounting methodologies covering various asset classes.

 At the end of 2018, PCAF members have measured the GHG emissions associated to these assets: a total of $1.2 trillion USD.
 Furthermore, some PCAF members are already taking actions on their portfolios by developing dedicated financial products that incentivize clients to engage in low-carbon solutions.

-PCAF is the only industry-led initiative in the market that enables financial institutions to assess and disclose greenhouse emissions of loans and investments through and open-source and transparent approach built on the Greenhouse Gas Protocol.
+PCAF is the only industry-led initiative in the market that enables financial institutions to assess and disclose greenhouse gas emissions of loans and investments through an open-source and transparent approach built on the Greenhouse Gas Protocol.

 PCAF complements other climate initiatives addressing the financial sector, such as: